tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The "key_share" extension contains the endpoint's cryptographic parameters for non-PSK key establishment methods (currently DHE or ECDHE).

-Clients which offer one or more (EC)DHE cipher suites MUST send this extension and SHOULD send at least one supported KeyShareEntry value.
-Servers MUST NOT negotiate any of these cipher suites unless a supported value was provided.
-If this extension is not provided in a ServerHello or ClientHello, and the peer is offering (EC)DHE cipher suites, then the endpoint MUST close the connection with a fatal "missing_extension" alert.
-(see {{mti-extensions}})
 Clients MAY send an empty client_shares vector in order to request group selection from the server at the cost of an additional round trip.
 (see {{hello-retry-request}})